Bartol02/Data_analysis/README.md

 In this project I analyse small wine dataset using few simple algorithms.
-As you will see we got good result compared to other people on kaggle even though the result is still not very satisfying.

-I used wine data also uploaded here I got it from kaggle here is the link: https://www.kaggle.com/datasets/yasserh/wine-quality-dataset/code
+I used wine dataset uploaded here.
+It is also available on kaggle.

-Hope you have a nice day:)
+Link to the kaggle dataset: https://www.kaggle.com/datasets/yasserh/wine-quality-dataset/code